devalparikh/PhotographyToolKit/README.md

-# PhotographyToolBox
+# PhotographyToolKit

-PhotographyToolBox is a command-line application being written in Python that can organize and manipulate collections of photographs automatically.
+PhotographyToolKit is a command-line application being written in Python that can organize and manipulate collections of photographs automatically.

 <img src="https://github.com/devalparikh/PhotographyToolBox/blob/master/DemoPPTB.gif?raw=true">